In this article:

 There are a few things you can do to try to keep your gas fees lower:

-• Use cheaper crypto networks.
+Use cheaper crypto networks.
 By using Polygon or BNB Smart Chain, you will pay substantially lower gas fees than if you were using Ethereum.
-So if you were to buy a crypto presale, choosing to buy via BNB Smart Chain might save you a fair amount in gas fees over buying, claiming, and trading your presale token.
+So if you were to buy a pre-launch token, choosing to buy via BNB Smart Chain might save you a fair amount in gas fees over buying, claiming, and trading your pre-launch token.

 Struggling to transact due to gas fees?